directus/directus/docs/app/content.md

 ![Article Overview](https://cdn.directus.io/docs/v9/app-guide/content/content/content-20220415A/item-page-20220215A.webp)

-When an Item is clicked on the Collection Page, its Item Details Page is opened.
-This is a form primarily for viewing, editing and deleting an Item's Field Values.
+When an Item is clicked on within the Collection Page, its Item Page is opened.
+This is a form primarily for viewing, editing and deleting an Item.
 Options for commenting on, sharing, archiving, and reverting the Item are included as well.
 To learn more, see our guide on the [Item Page](/app/content/items).

 ::: tip Manage Items via the API